Universities’ study programmes

 Kungliga Tekniska Högskolan

-The master’s programme in Computer Science provides a broad education in computer science.
-Students acquire a solid foundation in advanced algorithms, computer security, artificial intelligence and internet protocols and gain expertise through specialisation tracks.
-Graduates pursue careers at the forefront of software-based technologies, for example, as software engineers, game developers, and IT project managers, or go on to PhD studies to pursue careers in research labs or academia.
+The master’s programme in Computer Science offers a broad education in the field.
+Students gain a strong foundation in advanced algorithms, computer security, artificial intelligence, and internet protocols, while developing expertise through specialised tracks.
+Graduates pursue careers at the forefront of software-based technologies, such as software engineers, game developers, and IT project managers, or continue to PhD studies to build careers in research laboratories or academia.

 Sofia University St. Kliment Ohridski

 High Performance Computing plays a major role in scientific research and industrial innovation.
-The architecture of large scale computers is evolving rapidly and is becoming more and more complex.
-These computers are formed by heterogeneous units and the number of computing cores can now exceed one million.
-The arrival of exascale computing capability opens new promising perspectives for scientific computing, but requires new algorithms and a deep understanding of computer architectures, parallel algorithms and programming and mathematical modelling.
+The architecture of large-scale computers is evolving rapidly, becoming increasingly complex.
+These computers consist of heterogeneous units, with the number of computing cores now exceeding one million.
+The advent of exascale computing capability offers promising new opportunities for scientific computing but necessitates new algorithms, as well as a deep understanding of computer architectures, parallel algorithms and programming, and mathematical modelling.

 Friedrich-Alexander-Universität Erlangen-Nürnberg

-The master program in Computational Engineering consists of a seminar, the three sections Mathematics, Computer Science and Technical Application Field, and the master Thesis (overall 120 ECTS).
+The master’s programme in Computational Engineering comprises a seminar, three sections—Mathematics, Computer Science, and Technical Application Field—and the master’s thesis, totalling 120 ECTS.
 There is a standard study plan for each TAF.
-Nevertheless, in the master’s program, all modules are electives.
-Students can choose modules from the CE module catalogue for the different master studies in the Computer Science, Engineering, Applied Mathematics, and Physics departments.
+However, in the master’s programme, all modules are elective.
+Students can choose modules from the CE module catalogue for the various master’s studies in the departments of Computer Science, Engineering, Applied Mathematics, and Physics.

-Computer Science (Informatik).
-The student can select modules from the CE module catalogue offered by the Computer Science Chairs for the master’s program in computer science.
+Computer Science (Informatik): Students may select modules from the CE module catalogue offered by the Computer Science Chairs for the master’s programme in Computer Science.

-Technical Application Field (Technisches Anwendungsfach, TAF).
-In this section, the student can select modules from the CE module catalogue offered by all master programs of the School of Engineering.
-The only exceptions are modules from the Department of Computer Science.
+Technical Application Field (Technisches Anwendungsfach, TAF): In this section, students can choose modules from the CE module catalogue offered by all master’s programmes in the School of Engineering, except for those from the Department of Computer Science.

 Politecnico di Milano

-The study course in High Performance Computing Engineering is a two-year programme with a curriculum of 120 credits (Laurea Magistrale / Master’s Degree, degree class LM-32 – Computer Systems Engineering).
+The study programme in High Performance Computing Engineering is a two-year course with a curriculum of 120 credits (Laurea Magistrale / Master’s Degree, degree class LM-32 – Computer Systems Engineering).

-The first year offers a set of courses related to parallel computing and programming, high-performance parallel processors, cloud infrastructures and data centres, numerical analysis and applied statistics.
+The first year offers a range of courses related to parallel computing and programming, high-performance parallel processors, cloud infrastructures and data centres, numerical analysis, and applied statistics.

 The second year includes courses in Quantum Computing and heterogeneous HPC systems based on accelerators (GPUs and tensor cores).

-Moreover, there will be 20 credits focused on the application of HPC in different engineering domains and final thesis work (20 credits) that can be carried out even in an industry-oriented context or abroad.
+Additionally, there will be 20 credits dedicated to the application of HPC in various engineering domains, as well as a final thesis project (20 credits) that can be undertaken in an industry-oriented context or abroad.

 Université du Luxembourg